twmeehan/matter-tests/README.md

 ### Performance

 Larsie is continously implemented according to the principle that premature optimization is the root of all evil.
 Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are currently still being explored.
-Larsie also supports parallelization on shared memory with OpenMP.
+Although still under development, Larsie also supports parallelization on shared memory with OpenMP.

 ### Dependencies